 This may be a vacation, but if this is your dog’s first camping trip, he might be a little nervous about being so out of his element.
 The best way to curb anxiety is to offer some structure and routine.
 Offer him some sense of normalcy.

 Regular mealtimes, bathroom breaks, and physical and mental activity can all help.
-Bring toys and plan activities that will keep your dog occupied and calm.
+Bring toys and plan activities that will keep you occupied and calm.

 Dog Food

-Always bring more than you think you’ll need, and pre-portion in Ziploc bags or containers for ease or bring along a measuring cup for on-the-go portioning.
+Always bring more than you think you'll need, pre-portion in Ziploc bags or containers for ease, or bring a measuring cup for on-the-go portioning.
 Make sure your containers are airtight for pest control and to prevent food spoilage.

 Portable Dishes